zolutal/zolutal.github.io/_posts/2023-7-30-corctf-sysruption.md

 {:.caption}
 Intel SDM Volume 3 Ch.
 8 Section 7: Task Management in 64-Bit Mode

-But these stacks are only used when changing from a lower CPL to a higher CPL, if a fault occurs in a CPL greater than or equal to the the desired privilege level (DPL) for that fault (specified in the the IDT entry), the current stack is used.
+But these stacks are only used when changing from a lower CPL to a higher CPL, if a fault occurs in a CPL greater than or equal to the the desired privilege level DPL for that fault, the current stack is used.

 This becomes a problem on Intel CPUs because the the GP occurs at CPL 0 and the IDT descriptor for GP has DPL 0 so no privilege level change occurs, meaning instead of moving to the RSP0 stack pointer from the TSS, as would happen with a fault from user space, the fault will behave as a fault from kernel space and use the current (user controlled) stack pointer.
 So with a non-canonical instruction pointer the stack location when entering the GP fault handler will be a user controlled address.